 See More Projects

-Mobilizing students as climate change stewards and leaders of school-based actions to implement school travel.
+Increasing capacity to implement active school travel projects and mobilizing students as climate change stewards and leaders of school-based actions.

-Throughout the project, students, along with other invested school community members, support the implementation of the School Travel Planning process.
-They assume roles as leaders of positive change in their schools by collecting data, observing traffic, creating education resources to help with traffic safety, and encouraging fellow students to travel actively to help reduce greenhouse gas emissions in their school zones.
+Students, along with other invested school community partners, support the implementation of the School Travel Planning process.
+They assume roles as leaders of positive change in their schools by supporting evaluation, taking action to improve traffic safety, and encouraging fellow students to travel actively to increase physical activity and improve air quality in their school zones.
 Students advocate for the safety and health of their school communities by voicing their concerns to administrators, trustees and municipal officials (among many others) in the hopes of creating necessary change.

-With the support of Inside Education’s Clean Air Responsible Schools (CARS) program, we facilitate baseline and follow-up emissions testing at each school site.
-We help identify school champions who participate in planning and implementation, and we promote professional learning opportunities as recommended by the Alberta Council for Environmental Education to integrate environmental education into curriculum and school culture.
+With the support of Inside Education’s Clean Air Responsible Schools (CARS) program and local air shed organizations, we facilitate air quality testing and monitoring at each school site.
+We promote professional learning opportunities as recommended by the Alberta Council for Environmental Education to integrate environmental education into curriculum and school culture.

-Our project schools have been the recipients of infrastructure changes with improved signage and student loading zones.
-They have also increased climate change literacy, improved pedestrian and cycle safety programs in their schools, and increased the number of families and students who choose to travel actively.
+Our project schools have been the recipients of infrastructure changes with improved signage and upgraded crosswalks.
+They have added secure bicycle and scooter/skateboard storage.
+They better understand the relationship between vehicle congestion, excessive idling and poor air quality, and see the role that active travel plays in reversing those trends.
+They have improved pedestrian and cycle safety programs in their schools and increased the numbers of families and students who choose to travel actively.
 We’ve also witnessed a swelling interest in our Active School Travel program from schools across Alberta and from various community partners that wish to be part of positive changes in their schools and broader communities.

 “Nellie Carlson School added 10 new bike racks – and we filled every space in the first week!
 Looks like there is another order of bike racks to come!
 We work with both our fundraising committee and our Facilities crew to get these racks ordered and in place for the school.
 Aside from seeing our students help reduce traffic and pollution, it’s great to see them being active role models in their community.
-It makes me so proud of our students when I drive into work in the morning and I see our students riding in the community, wearing helmets, stopping at marked crossings, and safely walking their bikes across the road.”
+It makes me so proud of our students when I see them riding in the community, wearing helmets, stopping at marked crossings, and safely walking their bikes across the road.”

 – Tara Copeman, former Assistant Principal at Nellie Carlson School